kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 access to clients with the certificate `k8sclient.cert`.

 Once etcd is configured correctly, only clients with valid certificates can access it.
-To give Kubernetes API server the access, configure it with the flags `--etcd-certfile=k8sclient.cert`,`--etcd-keyfile=k8sclient.key` and `--etcd-cafile=ca.cert`.
+To give Kubernetes API servers the access, configure them with the flags `--etcd-certfile=k8sclient.cert`,`--etcd-keyfile=k8sclient.key` and `--etcd-cafile=ca.cert`.